akjayant/Image-Captioning-via-YOLOv5-EncoderDecoderwithAttention/README.md

 # Image-Captioning-via-YOLOv5-EncoderDecoderwithAttention

+#### Archived : This code was just a fun project!
+Neither it was propely tuned nor it is properly maintained!
+No Updates/correction expected!
+Focusing on other areas, I am not a vision expert.
+This code runs properly for most of the people, please check if images are getting populated properly for you if there is an error!**

 Use original Flickr8K dataset. - https://www.kaggle.com/datasets/adityajn105/flickr8k

 PUT 'Images' directory and 'captions.txt' in the same directory as in root of this repo.